nylas-samples/java-read-calendar-events/README.md

 # java-read-calendars-events

-This sample will show you to read calendars events using the Nylas Java SDK.
+This sample will show you to read calendars events using the Nylas Java SDK V3.

 ## Setup